coderdiaz/coderdiaz/README.md

 ### Hi there! 👋🏽

-I'm **Javier Diaz** a Product Engineer who craft enjoyable user interfaces.
+I'm **Javier Diaz** a Self-taught Product Engineer who craft enjoyable user interfaces.
 Interested in design systems, jamstack, user/dev experience, software engineering and creative topics.
 My goal is create simple, user-friendly and faster digital products for everyone!

 - 🔭  I’m currently working on **an open-source service to create form endpoints** and **a platform to connect developers and designers**.
 - 🌱  I’m currently learning about **Product Design, Motion** and **Go**.